Last Revised: 2011-09-01

 SECTION 3.
 Terms of Steering Committee Members

-SECTION 5.
+SECTION 4.
 Vacancies and Removal of Officers

 The general membership shall be notified in writing of a special election.
-The vacancies of any Officers shall be for the balance of the term of office.
+The vacancies of any Officer shall be for the balance of the term of office.
 The Steering Committee may, at its discretion, by a two-thirds vote, remove any Officer from their office with cause.

 ARTICLE V: Meetings

 SECTION 1.
-Annual Business Meeting
+Annual Business Meeting.

 SECTION 2.
 Other Meetings / Teleconferences